factor10/intent/README.md

 Intent is self-hosted and runs all tests using this version of Intent.
 This is great and it feels really good running your tests with your _"system under test"_.
-However there are a few gotcha related to the same:
+However there are a few gotchas related to the same:

 * When adding logging, rememebr that the logs will most likely be printed multiple times.
 Both for the runner invoked by SBT and the runner invoked by your test.